CharlelieLrt/modulus/CODING_STANDARDS/MODELS_IMPLEMENTATION.md

   documentation, docstrings should use links to the external resource in the format `some link text <some_url>`_.

+- Docstrings are strongly encouraged to have an `Examples` section that demonstrates basic construction and usage of the model.
+These example sections serve as both documentation and tests, as our CI system automatically tests these code sections for correctness when present.
+Examples should be executable Python code showing typical use cases, including model instantiation, input preparation, and forward pass execution.

 **Rationale:**
 Comprehensive and well-formatted documentation is essential for scientific software.
 It enables users to understand model capabilities, expected inputs,